qureai/qureai.github.io/_posts/2018-10-29-deep-learning-radiology-challenges.md

 We make this dataset and the radiologists' reads <a href="http://headctstudy.qure.ai/dataset">public</a> under CC-BY-NC-SA license.
 Other researchers can use this dataset to benchmark their algorithms.
 I think it can also be used for some clinical research like measuring concordance of radiologists on various tasks etc.

 In addition to the CQ500 dataset, we validated the algorithms on a much larger randomly sampled dataset, **Qure25k dataset**.
 Number of scans in this dataset was 21095.
 Ground truths were clinical radiology reports.
 We used the [NLP algorithm](http://blog.qure.ai/notes/teaching-machines-read-radiology-reports) to get structured data from the reports.
-This dataset satisifies the statistical requirements, but each scan is read only by a single radiologist who had access to clinical history.
+This dataset satisfies the statistical requirements, but each scan is read only by a single radiologist who had access to clinical history.

 ### Results